lavanyaacademic-dev/Bottleneck-Ordering-Shapes-Representation-Learning-in-CNNs/README.md

 # Bottleneck-Ordering-Shapes-Representation-Learning-in-CNNs
 This work introduces the Multi-Stage Bottleneck CNN (MSB-CNN) to systematically investigate how hierarchical capacity allocation influences representation learning in convolutional neural networks.

-Environment setup
+Environment setup-
-Python/PyTorch versions
+Python/PyTorch versions-
-Installation commands
+Installation commands-
-Dataset download/preparation
+Dataset download/preparation-
-Training commands
+Training commands-
-Evaluation commands
+Evaluation commands-
-Reproduction of figures/tables
+Reproduction of figures/tables-
-Bottleneck configurations
+Bottleneck configurations-
-CKA analysis scripts
+CKA analysis scripts-
-Retinal preprocessing implementation
+Retinal preprocessing implementation-
-Hardware requirements
+Hardware requirements-
-Expected runtime
+Expected runtime-

 # If you use this code, please cite it using the metadata from 'citation'.